Luis124816/PADL/README.md

-Please Refer to Assignment.pdf and report.pdf
+Please Refer to assignment.pdf and report.pdf